melodycho/antrea/docs/antrea-network-policy.md

 **podSelector** and **namespaceSelector**:  A single to/from entry that specifies both namespaceSelector and podSelector selects particular Pods within particular Namespaces.

+**nodeSelector**: This selects particular Nodes in cluster.
+The selected Node's IPs will set as "sources" if `nodeSelector` set in `ingress` section, or as "destinations" if set in `egress` section.

 **namespaces**: A `namespaces` field allows users to perform advanced matching on Namespace objects which cannot be done via label selectors.
 Currently, the